kolbjornkelly/the-web-developer-bootcamp-2021/README.md

   Create a function that returns the last elements of an array.
 If the array is empty, return 'null'.

+  ### Exercise 41 - Capitalize

+  Create a function that capitilizes the first letter of the argument sentence.

   </details>
   <details>
   <summary>Projects</summary>